Professor Ilias Trispiotis

 My two co-authored articles on ‘conversion therapy’, published Open Access in the Oxford Journal of Legal Studies (here) and in Legal Studies (here) have been widely cited, including by the UK Parliament’s POSTnote on this subject and by the highly influential Cooper Report.
 In 2021-2022, I was Principal Investigator in a UKRI Research England Policy Support Grant focussing on whether informed consent, as a defence to some forms of ‘conversion therapy’, is compatible with UK and international human rights law.
 My edited collection (with Dr Craig Purshouse) Banning ‘Conversion Therapy’ is forthcoming in 2023 with Hart Publishing.

 In 2022, my work on ‘conversion therapy’ won the first prize in the category ‘Making a Positive Contribution to Society’ in the inaugural Engaged for Impact Awards of the University of Leeds.
-I have also been shortlisted for the SLSA Impact Prize 2023.
+In 2023, my ongoing work on this project was also shortlisted for the SLSA Impact Prize.

 From 2017 to 2019 I was Co-Investigator in a major EU Commission DG Justice Action Grant (JUST/2015/RRAC/AG) on countering Islamophobia through the development of counter-narratives in several EU Member States.
 For this project I worked with sociologists, political scientists and journalists.
 I have contributed to a ‘Counter-Islamophobia Toolkit’ for EU Member States and have disseminated the project’s research findings in two research workshops in the EU Parliament, as well as in the edited collection ‘Countering Islamophobia in Europe’ (Palgrave Macmillan 2019).